Frequently Asked Questions

 - What is Volatility Protocol?

 - Volatility Protocol publishes real-time index feeds that track the volatility of various types of crypto assets.
-Our feeds are composable, meaning they can easily be extended with other decentralized protocols like UMA and Balancer to make crypto-volatility tradable.
+Our feeds are composable, meaning they can be used by developers and investors to build synthetic assets or programmatically manage portfolio risk and gauge market sentiment for popular tokenized assets.

 - What does Volatility Protocol offer?